indico/indico/DEVELOPMENT.md

 Use `indico db prepare` to create your tables based on the SQLAlchemy models and set the migration status to the most recent alembic revision.

 If you want to import data from ZODB, run `bin/migration/migrate_to_sqlalchemy.py` with the appropriate arguments.
-If you use the `-d` switch to delete all tables, you need to run `indico db prepare` or `indico db stamp head` afterwards.

 ## SQL Database migrations